Annual Events and Festivals

 At the end of September or early in October, we celebrate what we call "Michaelmas", in honor of the Archangel Michael, who according to ancient traditions courageously subdues a dragon to save the kingdom.
 What we recognize with this celebration are the powers within each of us to overcome darkness with light that gives strength and purpose in life.
 All families are invited to observe the outdoor part of our celebration that includes challenging activities and feats of strength and courage.
 A "dragon pageant" is presented by the 9th graders and a medieval sword dance is performed by the 7th graders.
 For the lower school the festival also includes an assembly attended by grades 1-8 in which the second graders present a Michaelmas play or story.
 Often the second grade parents are invited to this assembly which is held on a different day than the outdoor events.

-The children should come to school with a simple homemade costume over their school clothes.
+Teachers will give instruction about costumes.
+Some classes allow children to come to school with a simple homemade costume over their school clothes.
 The costume would be based on a particular theme their teacher has chosen for the whole class.
 Then after a special morning assembly, a regular school day resumes and the costumes are put away.
 The seventh graders have a special role in this assembly and their costumes will be provided.

+The annual Fall Bazaar is a true family-friendly event where all ages can enjoy traditional craft-making and shop from local artisans in a festive celebration of the season.
+The Bazaar usually takes place on the Saturday before Thanksgiving in November each year.
 A long held tradition at WWS, the Bazaar has become a grand event for the entire School and the larger community There are beautiful handmade crafts made by our parents as well as a fine selection of vendors, unique toys, and children’s books for sale.
 Activities include craft workshops for children of all ages, story telling, games and often a puppet show.
 There are delicious snacks and treats, and a healthy, affordable lunch is offered.
-To read about the 2012 bazaar, click here.

-On the day before Thanksgiving, we recognize the traditional American holiday with an assembly for grades 1-8.
+On the day before the Thanksgiving break, we recognize the traditional American holiday with an assembly for grades 1-8.

 December is a time of celebration in the midst of the deepest darkness of the year.
 While many cultures celebrate spiritual renewal and light overcoming darkness at this time, we keep in mind that Buddhist, Jewish, Moslem, Sikh, and other families in the School do not celebrate Christmas.
 The School welcomes families to share other traditions.
 If you have traditions you would like to share with your child’s class, please contact the class teacher or the Festival Committee.